-- Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - The nature and level of fees or other types of remuneration might create a selfinterest or intimidation threat.
-This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.
+- Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - 905.2 Fees or other types of remuneration might create a self-interest or intimidation threat.
+This section sets out specific requirements and application material relevant to applying the conceptual framework to identify, evaluate and address threats to independence arising from fees charged to assurance clients.